riyagarg30/Neura-Scholar/README.md

 # Extra Difficulty points we will try:
 1.Training strategies for large models
-2. Use distributed training to increase velocity
+2.Use distributed training to increase velocity

 ## Unit5: